+To obtain the solution, we must replace the modified equations and also add the evolution equation of non-equilibrium pressure (\ref{evol equ}).
+Figure(\ref{dark density alpha}) shows the effect of the irreversible process on the evolution of density.

-The irreversible processes, deputized by the parameter $\alpha$, slow down the decay of matter.
-Changes in parameter $\alpha$ has a tiny effect on the tachyon density; however, it makes the tachyon dominated era to begin later; see Figs. \ref{dark density alpha} and \ref{dark acceleration alpha}.
+It seems that the irreversible processes, deputized by the parameter $\alpha$, slow down the decay of matter.
+Changes in the parameter $\alpha$ have a tiny effect on the tachyon density; however, it makes the tachyon-dominated era begin later; see Figs. \ref{dark density alpha} and \ref{dark acceleration alpha}.
 The presence of viscosity is necessary, as it accounts for the thermodynamic dissipative effects in the expanding universe.
-However, it seems that even if we ignore the irreversible processes the main feature of this model would remains almost intact.
+However, it seems that even if we ignore the irreversible processes the main feature of this model would remain almost intact.